Skip to main content

 What is the difference between Crystal's Saltwater and Chlorine/Bromine models?

 The two Crystal monitors differ in the ORP electrode tip material and the target water chemistry.
 The Saltwater variant uses a gold-tip ORP engineered for high-salinity stability — gold resists corrosion in salt environments better than platinum.
-The Chlorine/Bromine variant uses a platinum-tip ORP, which is the commercial water-treatment standard for chlorinated and brominated water.
+The Chlorine/Bromine variant uses a platinum-tip ORP, the commercial water-treatment standard for chlorinated and brominated water.
 Both poll at 10-min intervals and carry the same $99 per year subscription beginning year 2.
 Choose Saltwater if the pool has a salt chlorine generator; choose Chlorine/Bromine for traditional chlorine or bromine sanitization.

 Can these monitors work for inflatable hot tubs and spas?